Sky Sanctuary Zone

 - Sky Sanctuary is apparently supposed to hover at relatively the same height of Angel Island.
 As revealed by the good ending for Knuckles, Angel Island floats high above where Sky Sanctuary was.
 It is possible that the reason for this is Eggman's crash landing on Angel Island somehow affected Sky Sanctuary's height as well.
 This would make sense as in Knuckles' final boss features the Master Emerald on Sky Sanctuary's remains but Angel Island is still (barely) floating.
 This could mean that through Angel Island, the Master Emerald originally kept both Angel Island and Sky Sanctuary at a stable and similar height.

-- In Mario & Sonic at the Olympic Winter Games, a remix of the musical theme of that zone is played in the Event Dream Gliding.
+- In Mario & Sonic at the Olympic Winter Games, a remix of the musical theme of this zone is played in the Dream Gliding event.